Mohammad-Talaat7/Learning/Courses/GPUs Programming/Introduction to Concurrent Programming with GPUs.md

 	- 384 GB/s memory bandwidth
 	- 115 watts
 ## CUDA Software Layers
-- Our CUDA application can communicate with
+- Our CUDA application can communicate with either the CUDA runtime API layer (NVCC) or the driver API directly
+- If you have chosen to use the higher level CUDA runtime API it can imped the GPU code (in .ptx or .cubin extention  )